-We are writing to express our concern upon learning of the plan by the Department of Environmental Management (DEM) to harrow extensive areas of the Manuel F. Correllus State Forest (MFCSF) on the Great Plain of Martha's Vineyard.
-We base this concern on our lengthy history of intensive study of MFCSF, including publication of the only comprehensive ecological study of the area (enclosed), and extensive familiarity with coastal and inland sand-plain vegetation across the New England and New York region.
+We are concerned regarding their understanding of the plan by the Department of Environmental Management (DEM) to harrow extensive areas of the Manuel F. Correllus State Forest (MFCSF) on the Great Plain of Martha's Vineyard.
+This concern is based on a lengthy history of intensive study of MFCSF, including publication of the only comprehensive ecological study of the area, and extensive familiarity with coastal and inland sand-plain vegetation across the New England and New York region.

-Our concern addresses two issues:
+The concern addresses two issues:

-- (1) We feel that EOEA is missing a tremendous opportunity to restore MFCSF to its status as an extensive natural landscape that represents the largest and most significant conservation tract on Martha's Vineyard and one of the most important sand plain natural areas on the northeastern coast.
-This restoration project, which was proposed in our report, Historical Influences on the Landscape of Martha's Vineyard: Perspectives on the Management of the Manuel F. Correllus State Forest, was heralded by the Boston Globe as the single largest restoration project in New England conservation history.
-Restoration of MFCSF would help to establish the Commonwealth at the forefront of national conservation. - (2) MFCSF is a unique sand plain landscape in Massachusetts.
+(1) EOEA is missing a tremendous opportunity to restore MFCSF to its status as an extensive natural landscape that represents the largest and most significant conservation tract on Martha's Vineyard and one of the most important sand plain natural areas on the northeastern coast.
+This restoration project, which was proposed in the Harvard Forest report, Historical Influences on the Landscape of Martha's Vineyard: Perspectives on the Management of the Manuel F. Correllus State Forest, was described by the Boston Globe as the single largest restoration project in New England conservation history and supported by an editorial in the Vineyard Gazette.
+Restoration of MFCSF would create a unique natural area and would help to promote the Commonwealth's reputation as a leader in national conservation.

+(2) MFCSF is a unique sand plain landscape in Massachusetts and the northeast.
 The activity proposed by DEM: (i) will irreparably damage intact and undisturbed portions of this landscape, reduce the area's habitat value, and jeopardize unique plant and animal communities, including some of the oldest trees in the Commonwealth; (ii) ignores much less intrusive and environmentally sound alternatives; (iii) is not supported by any independent published studies or documentation; and (iv) is not based on a written management plan that incorporates long-term monitoring and evaluation.

-In both regards the proposed activity is diametrically opposed to recommendations made in our report and supported publicly by your office and the Massachusetts Natural Heritage and Endangered Species Program (MNHESP).
+In both regards the proposed activity is diametrically opposed to recommendations made in our report and supported publicly by EOEA and the Massachusetts Natural Heritage and Endangered Species Program (MNHESP).